Keygoksmg/Keygoksmg.github.io/content/_index.md

 <!-- ### Upcomming events :soon: -->

 ### Recent news
+- *Dec, 2022*
+:tada: I was elected as a member of [QUAD fellows](https://www.quadfellowship.org/quad-fellows)!

 - *Oct.
 17-21, 2022*
 :speech_balloon: I will talk at [Conference on COMPELX SYSTEMS 2022](https://www.ccs2022.org/).
 Also, I have been awarded a student grant:tada: